-Five studies have examined the relationship between the concentration of \$100\$in serum and the development of newborns with HIE.
-Of these, three evaluated this marker in newborns with HIE not treated with hypothermia and two in new- (Nagdyman) borns that received this therapeutic intervention.
+Five studies have examined the relationship between the concentration of S100ß in serum and the development of newborns with HIE.
+Of these, three evaluated this marker in newborns with HIE not treated with hypothermia and two in newborns that received this therapeutic intervention.